f-alhumaid/Employee-Attendance-System/README.md

 # Employee Attendance System

 ## Introduction

-The Employee Attendance System is designed to manage and track the attendance of employees efficiently.
-This project focuses on building a robust database system using Entity-Relationship (ER) diagrams to establish the relationships between various entities involved in the process.
+This project presents a comprehensive design for an Employee Attendance System aimed at improving the attendance tracking process.
+It utilizes Entity-Relationship (ER) diagrams to represent the system's database design, detailing the relationships between entities such as employees, departments, roles, and attendance records.

-This project is part of the Fundamentals of Database Systems course (2511) at Prince Sattam Bin Abdulaziz University, College of CE & Sciences (Information Systems).

-## Part 1: Requirements Analysis

-### Employee Attendance Management System Features
+## Features

-1. **Employee Attendance Management:** The core feature of the system involves tracking and managing employee attendance.
-The ER diagram encapsulates the necessary details for attendance checking, including database structures and management processes.
+- **Employee Attendance Management:** Allows for the tracking and management of employee attendance, including presence, absence, and vacation status.

-2. **Employee Management:** Gathering crucial information about employees is essential.
-This feature ensures storing employee data efficiently in the database, including personal details and work-related information.
+- **Employee Management:** Manages important information about employees, storing data within a dedicated database.

-3. **Manage Attendance Information:** Efficient management of attendance information is critical for generating comprehensive attendance reports.
-This feature aids in calculating the number of employee absences accurately.
+- **Manage Attendance Information:** Supports the generation of comprehensive attendance reports and tracks employee absences.

-## Target

-The primary objective of this project is to establish a reliable and consistent system for managing employee attendance.

 ## Requirements

-The system must fulfill the following requirements:

-1. **Unique Employee Identifier:** Each employee is assigned a unique identification number along with personal details such as first and last name, gender, age, email, department, and job role.
+The system identifies employees by a unique number and includes details such as name, gender, age, email, department, and roles.
+It accommodates various employee types, including Administrative, Receptionist, and Technician, and handles different attendance statuses.

-2. **Employee Types:** Employees are categorized into three types: Administrative, Receptionist, or Technician.

-3. **Attendance Tracking:** The system records the status of each employee's attendance, including whether they are present, absent, or on vacation.
-For vacation cases, the system tracks the leave number, start and end dates, and reasons for the leave.
+## Conceptual Design
+The conceptual design is articulated through ER diagrams, illustrating entities such as `Employee`, `Department`, `Role`, `Salary`, `Vacation`, and `Attendance Status` along with their relationships.

+## Physical Model
+Detailed data types and attributes for each entity are provided to guide the implementation of the system's database.
+This section includes the mapping of conceptual entities to database tables, specifying required and optional fields for entities like `Employee`, `Department`, `Role`, etc.

+## Implementation
+The physical model's implementation is outlined through database tables and queries, providing a concrete foundation for the system's database structure.

+## Queries
+Several SQL queries are proposed to interact with